idleberg/atom-do-not-track/README.md

 ## Usage

-By default, this package blocks requests for Atom Metrics, Google Analytics, Google Tag Manager and Matomo/Piwik.
+By default, this package blocks requests for Atom Metrics, Google Analytics, Google Tag Manager and Matomo/Piwik and some others.
 This behaviour can be changed in the package settings.

 Additionally, you can block custom URL patterns in the packages settings pane.
 You can open it by clicking on the Do Not Track status-bar or by running *Do Not Track: Toggle Settings* from your command palette.